dwjackson/antfarm/README.md

 ## Usage

-The controls of Langton's Ant Farm are as follows:
+The controls of Ant Farm are as follows:

 * Click on the screen to add an ant at that location
 * Press `1` to make each click create a new ant (this is the default)